Les liens étroits entre douleurs neuropathiques et stress

 Jun 08, 2022

-Pain is an essential warning signal for survival.
-During his life, humans will be subjected to several pain stimuli, of different intensities and from various origins.
+Pain is a warning signal essential for survival.
+During his life, Man will be subjected to several stimuli of pain, of different intensities and of various origins.

-Pain, or at least the feeling of it, is a very subjective phenomenon.
-The same stimulus can be perceived differently depending on each individual or even in one and the same person depending on the environmental context.
+Pain, or at least the feeling of pain, is a very subjective phenomenon.
+The same stimulus can be perceived differently by each individual or even by the same person depending on the environmental context.

-We will try to find out here what is happening with neuropathic pain and in particular what link exists between neuropathic pain and stress .
+Here we will seek to find out what is happening with neuropathic pain and in particular what link exists between neuropathic pain and stress .

-Pain is the result of stimulation of one or more nerve fibers specialized in pain perception.
-The stimulus, of mechanical, chemical or thermal origin, will trigger an information transmission mechanism through receptors called nociceptors .
+Pain is the result of the stimulation of one or more nerve fibers specialized in the perception of pain.
+The stimulus, of mechanical, chemical or thermal origin, will trigger a mechanism of information transmission thanks to receptors called nociceptors .

-Nociceptors are located in the skin, muscles, joints, etc. They will make it possible to translate a stimulus into a nerve impulse to convey information to the central nervous system.
+Nociceptors are located in the skin, muscles, joints, etc. They will translate a stimulus into a nerve impulse to convey information to the central nervous system.

 According to Inserm, 30% of adults suffer from chronic pain.
 This prevalence increases with age and affects women more.
-Pain is said to be chronic when it lasts for more than 3 months or more than 1 month after resolution of the pathology or injury from which the pain originates.
+Pain is considered chronic when it lasts for more than 3 months or more than 1 month after resolution of the pathology or injury from which the pain originated.
 It is a pain that can disappear and reappear over time, for months or sometimes even years.

-It is generally associated with a chronic disorder (cancer, arthritis, diabetes or fibromyalgia) or an injury that does not heal.
+It is usually associated with a chronic disorder (cancer, arthritis, diabetes or fibromyalgia) or an injury that does not heal.
 Chronic pain can affect the nervous system.
-Indeed, nerve fibers and cells are stimulated repeatedly, which causes changes in their structure and makes them more sensitive to new stimulation.
+In fact, nerve fibers and cells are repeatedly stimulated, which causes changes in their structure and makes them more sensitive to new stimulations.

 In the case of chronic pain, pain is no longer considered a symptom, it becomes a disease.
-Pathophysiological mechanisms are then triggered, such as inflammatory pain, neuropathic pain (affecting the central nervous system), mixed pain (which combines an inflammatory and neuropathic component) or nociplastic pain (altered nociception).
+Pathophysiological mechanisms are then triggered such as inflammatory pain, neuropathic pain (damage to the central nervous system), mixed pain (which combines an inflammatory and neuropathic component) or nociplastic pain (alteration of nociception).

 What about neuropathic pain?

 Neuropathic pain, also called neuralgia, is caused by a failure of the somatosensory system.
-It was defined in 1994 by the IASP (International Association for the Study of Pain) as “pain initiated or caused by a primary lesion of dysfunction of the nervous system”.
+It was defined in 1994 by the IASP (International Association for the Study of Pain) as "pain initiated or caused by a primary lesion of the dysfunction of the nervous system."

-Indeed, this system can present damage or dysfunction due to disease.
-This dysfunction can cause pain syndromes in the peripheral and central nervous system.
+In fact, this system can present lesions or a dysfunction due to a disease.
+This dysfunction can cause painful syndromes at the level of the peripheral and central nervous system.

-Epidemiological studies have shown that the prevalence of these neuropathic pains varies between 7 and 8% in the general population (1) with a peak between 50 and 64 years.
+Epidemiological studies have shown that the prevalence of these neuropathic pains varies between 7 and 8% in the general population (1) with a peak between 50 and 64 years of age.
 Neuropathic pain affects 20 to 25% of people suffering from chronic pain.

-Neuropathic pain can be the repercussion of several pathologies.
+Neuropathic pain can be the result of several pathologies.

-Among them, we can cite polyneuropathies in the case of metabolic disorders (such as diabetes), disorders of the blood supply to the extremities (in the case of arterial occlusion disease).
+These include polyneuropathies in metabolic disorders (such as diabetes), and disorders of the blood supply to the extremities (in arterial occlusion disease).

 How to recognize neuropathic pain?